huylm1604/qa-interview/README.md

 # QA Interview Integration Tests

+The implementation must be in JavaScript.
 You are allowed to use any test framework of your choice.
 You can make assumptions where necessary.
 Jest is configured for you.
 Install with `yarn add` and run the test with `yarn test`.

 ### Staging Dashbaord URL
 https://www.perxtech.io/dashboard